lindathadeus/lindathadeus.github.io/_pages/about.md

 Inspired by her high-performing family, she aims to nurture relationships, reduce toxic behaviors, and cultivate a positive mindset, much like her mother.

 She writes about her experiences, both professional and personal, here.

+She believes language is ONE.

+She also believes that even NARCISSISM (and Avoidant and friends) can be managed just like any physical ailment